Data Decay in Sales

 Routine data audits are essential.
 By regularly reviewing data sets, companies can identify inaccurate, redundant, or outdated information.
 This process should not be random but systematic and comprehensive.
 Depending on the data’s volatility, audits might be required quarterly, bi-annually, or annually.

-2. Real-Time Data Updating
+2. Automated Data Updating

-With advancements in technology, many businesses can now update their data in real-time.
+With advancements in technology, many businesses can now update their data automatically in real-time.
 Tools and platforms can track changes as they occur and modify the datasets instantaneously.
 For example, when a contact changes their job title on LinkedIn, this information can be immediately reflected in your CRM system.

-5. Employee Training
+4. Employee Training

 Human error contributes significantly to data decay.
 Training employees on the importance of accurate data entry and the right techniques can go a long way in maintaining data quality.

-6. Leveraging Data Decay Analytics
+5. Leveraging Data Decay Analytics

 Today's sophisticated data analytics tools can predict decay patterns, providing insights that help organizations preemptively refresh their data.

-7. Building a Data-Centric Culture
+6. Building a Data-Centric Culture

 Cultivating a culture that understands the importance of data integrity can promote proactive behaviors that prevent data decay.
 Encouraging ownership of data quality among team members instills a sense of responsibility and vigilance.

-9. Deploy Data Quality Teams
+7. Deploy Data Quality Teams

 Dedicated data quality teams focus on the maintenance and integrity of organizational data.
 They work to ensure that data decay does not undercut business initiatives.